 Although the economic scale of WA’s commercial fishing industry is smaller than oil and gas by some orders of magnitude, fishing, pearling and aquaculture remain a crucial part of the State’s social, cultural, environmental and heritage perspective – particularly in regional WA.

-This push for an MoU was prompted by the rapidly escalating amount of petroleum and gas sector activity occurring off WA’s coast and its potential impact on resources such as pearl oyster, finfish and rock lobster fisheries.
+This push for an MoU was prompted by the rapidly escalating amount of petroleum and gas sector activity, in particular seismic activity, occurring off WA’s coast and its potential impact on resources and resource access for pearl oyster, finfish, prawns, rock lobster and other crustacean fisheries.

 WAFIC identified the need to develop an improved method of cross-industry communication in order to manage and resolve competing interests and together with APPEA, we developed a MoU that agrees on a framework to foster cooperation, communication and consultation between WA’s fishing sector and the offshore oil and gas industry.

-The group acknowledged the lack of scientific consensus surrounding this issue and resolved to collaborate on an agreed position on available research following various literature reviews by industry and government.
+A key gap between open and transparent consultation between the commercial fishing and oil and gas sectors is the limited research related to the impacts of seismic surveys on marine species.
+Commercial fishing peak bodies, APPEA, NOPSEMA and other industry representatives have acknowledged the lack of scientific consensus surrounding this issue with the intent to collaborate on an agreed position on available research following various literature reviews by industry and government.

-It is early days, but this new approach has strong potential to provide greater certainty for the fishing industry by improving engagement with the oil and gas sector and achieving positive research, communication and consultation outcomes.
+This approach will in time provide greater certainty for the fishing industry by improving engagement with the oil and gas sector and achieving positive research, communication and consultation outcomes.